+Subnotes

+<1> See BARS Manual 4.1.1, GAAP Reporting Requirements for additional discussion.
+Return to Sub-reference 1

+<2> To determine if component unit is major look at its significant relationship to other component units and the nature and significance of its relationship to the primary government.

+\Return to Sub-reference 2\\

+<3> Governments can present each major component unit in a separate column in the statement of net position and activities or include combining statements of major component units after the fund financial statements.

+Return to Sub-reference 3

-- <1> See GAAP Reporting Requirements for additional discussion. - <2> To determine if component unit is major look at its significant relationship to other component units and the nature and significance of its relationship to the primary government. - <3> Governments can present each major component unit in a separate column in the statement of net position and activities or include combining statements of major component units after the fund financial statements. - <4> Regardless of whether the government presents required budgetary comparison as a basic governmental fund financial statement or as RSI, the notes to financial statements should disclose any material violations of the budget.
+<4> Regardless of whether the government presents required budgetary comparison as a basic governmental fund financial statement or as RSI, the notes to financial statements should disclose any material violations of the budget.

+Return to Sub-reference 4